- Take Action

 An upcoming call for nominations for the 2020 Champions will open soon.
-If you know a person, program, or group that has made an outstanding contribution to the Healthy Campus Community initiative, we encourage you to submit an nomination package.
-Please email the completed application form, along with any supporting documentation, to email@example.com by the deadline of October 25, 2019.
+If you know a person, program, or group that has made an outstanding contribution to the Healthy Campus Community initiative, we encourage you to submit a nomination package that will be available in the next round in the fall of 2020.

 Since 2012, SFU has recognized a “champion” for their outstanding contribution to the Healthy Campus Community initiative.
 View our list of Champions below and see how they are supporting the health and well-being of the university community.